The Selection: Plot

 America eventually sees Aspen again when he enters the palace as a new member of the guard.
 He was drafted into the army, where he earned top honors.
 Aspen's appearance confuses America's feelings even more and she begins to feel like she is still in love with him when he sneaks into her room to see her.
 Having a romantic relationship with someone other than the prince during the competition is considered treason, and the punishment for treason can be as severe as death.
-America meets with Aspen in spite of the possible consequences.
+America meets with Aspen anyway.

-After an attack from the rebels that leads to three of the Selected leaving, Prince Maxon decides to narrow down the girls to six, calling them The Elite.
-When America's name ends up among the six chosen to stay, she realizes that she does have feelings for Maxon and could see herself happy with him.
-With this in mind, she tells Aspen that she cannot continue their romantic liaisons.
-Instead of getting discouraged, Aspen claims that he will fight even harder to win her love again over Maxon.
+After a rebel attack leads to three of the Selected leaving, Prince Maxon decides to narrow down the girls to six, calling them The Elite.
+When America is named one of them, she realizes that she does have feelings for Maxon and could see herself happy with him.
+She tells Aspen that she cannot continue their romantic liaisons.
+Instead of getting discouraged, Aspen claims that he will fight even harder to win her love again.
 The book ends with America finally realizing that she is exactly where she ought to be—among the Elite.